Testimonials are the most powerful marketing and sales tool.

 In-person encounters; physical thank you notes from your most dedicated customers; phone calls.
 Any encounter with your customer may yield words of praise that you can use for marketing.
 Keep your eyes and ears open.

-4. Third Party Review Platforms (Trustpilot, Google, Yelp etc.)
+4. Third-Party Review Platforms (Trustpilot, Google, Yelp etc.)

-The third-party review platforms are an obvious source of testimonials.
+Third-party review platforms are an obvious source of testimonials.
 A huge amount of reviews inevitably contains many positive reviews suitable for marketing use.

 The usual way to incorporate reviews from these platforms into your marketing is simply to use a widget to embed the reviews as they are onto your website.

-Bottom Line: Testimonials Are Everywhere
+Bottom Line: Testimonials Are Everywhere but You Can Run Into Legal Issues

 The bottom line is that there are plenty of words of praise out there just waiting to be seen.
 It’s incredibly effective marketing-wise to have even a short testimonial written by a real person.